COVID In-Person Activities Training

 1. Find a club

 See our list of clubs to find one near you.
-You can also contact 4-H Representative Darlene McIntyre, firstname.lastname@example.org.
-209-385-7418, in the Merced County University of California Cooperative Extension Office for help in finding clubs near you to start you on the process of becoming a volunteer.
+You can also contact 4-H Representative Jose A. Campos, firstname.lastname@example.org or by calling (209) 385-7418, in the Merced County University of California Cooperative Extension Office for help in finding clubs near you to start you in the process of becoming a volunteer.
 Contact the club leader to lean more about the volunteer opportunities available in the club.

 2. Screening Process